pandastrail/gio-data-pro/docs/projects/governance_principles.md

-# Governance Principles — "Safe Speed for Smart Data"
+# Governance Principles

+> Safe Speed for Smart Data

 Good governance doesn’t mean bureaucracy.
 It’s like a mountain trail: the signs, maps, and guardrails don’t stop the ride —